-EDUC 309 Advanced TESOL Methods and Assessment (3)
+EDUC 311 TESOL/ESL Methods and Assessment (3)

 This course examines traditional and current methodology and assessment practices in the teaching of English as a second and foreign language.
-This course focuses on English language teaching in diverse contexts to a broad range of ages and levels, in both ministry and public or secular education settings.
+This course focuses on English language teaching in diverse contexts to a broad range of ages and levels, in the four domains; reading, writing, speaking, listening.
 This course aligns language acquisition theory with lesson design, delivery, and assessment.
-Students will view and reflect on language instruction in varied contexts, prepare and present ESL/EFL lessons in class, and learn from global and local professionals in TESOL.
-Prerequisite: EDUC 308.
-Spring term.
+Prerequisite: TEP security clearances, EDUC 208 and EDUC 309.

-EDUC 325 Preschool Field Experience (0) In this field experience, early childhood education minors will spend approximately 80 hours in a Lab School classroom at the Early Learning Center, supervised by an ELC Master teacher.
+EDUC 325 Preschool Field Experience (0)

+In this field experience, early childhood education minors will spend approximately 80 hours in a Lab School classroom at the Early Learning Center, supervised by an ELC Master teacher.
 Students will do a minimal amount of classroom observation to become acclimated to their particular context, but most of the time will be spent working with children individually, in small groups, and large group settings.
 Students will complete assignments from concurrent courses, using the PA Learning Standards for Early Childhood.
 Prerequisite: Required security clearances on file.
 Pre- or concurrent registration in EDUC 301, and EDUC 303.